 The first choice of treatment of glaucoma is eyedrop.
 The eyedrops improve the eye’s fluid drainage system or reduce the amount of fluid produced by the eyes.
 This reduces the pressure on the eyes.
-Most commonly used anti-glaucoma eye drops are:
+The most commonly used anti-glaucoma eye drops are:

 This reduces the amount of fluid produced in the eyes, which also reduces the pressure on the eyes.
 These include timolol (Betimol, Timoptic) and betaxolol (Betoptic).